mostafatamer11/muslims_wiki/README.md

 <img src="./public/logo.png" width="150px" height="150px" />

-A fully functional full-stack blog project used to develop the skills of both front-end and back-end development in team members, We're using a simple stack to achieve the simplest structure and hone our skills in the field of web development.
+We're building a blog project using basic technologies to achieve minimum complexity in the code process and to focus on the basics of project design, you could consider the project a clone of Facebook, Twitter, Instagram, and other projects

 **Project Name:** Zikr Bits